 The 1960s saw a growing interest in urban design and historic preservation.
 Professor Victor Steinbrueck was a key figure in the school and in the city, as he led efforts to protect Pioneer Square, Pike Place Market, and a variety of landmark buildings and sites.
 Since that time faculty have routinely involved themselves in community and regional issues.

 The department moved to incorporate "hands-on" courses in the 1960s with the addition of the photo lab and the shop.
-When Gould Hall opened in 1972, it provided a 6000 square foot shop, a photo lab and studio and a variety of other needed spaces for all four departments in the College.
-Students now routinely used the shop for model-building and materials studies, and the department has built a cluster of courses in design-build and in furniture design and fabrication.
+When Gould Hall opened in 1972, it provided a 6,000 square foot wood and metal shop, a photo lab and studio and a variety of other needed spaces for all four departments in the College.
+Students now routinely use the shop for model-building and materials studies, and the department has built a cluster of courses in design-build, furniture design, and fabrication.

 With the growth of interest in architectural research beginning in the 1960s, the Department developed a Master of Architecture degree program.
 Over time, the M.Arch. supplanted the B.Arch. as the primary professional degree program offered by the Department.
 Since the 1990s, the Department has offered an undergraduate, pre-professional B.A.
 (Bachelor of Arts in Architectural Studies) and a graduate level, professionally-accredited M.Arch.